keithalewis/taiji/fast_set.md

 Step forward and push hands forward and down.
 Sink at the end.

-Single whip push right wrist up while left hand points are wrist.
+Single whip push right wrist out while left hand points are wrist and lifting left foot.
+Left knee points in direction of step.

 Rotate body and step left while left hand cirles up and comes down.

-Keep arms rounded and left hand at shoulder level.
+Step and left hand come down connected.
+Arms are rounded and draped.
+Energy in hands only.
+Right arm same direction as right knee.

 Curl left hand to the right and swing right arm close to body while stepping right leg forward.